-Moreover, It is also very important to make sure that all departments of the organization work together, especially the marketing and sales department.
+To add on, It is also very important to make sure that all departments of the organization work together, especially the marketing and sales department.
 To do this, the sales team must set goals that are in line with the marketing strategy and find a good middle ground between the short and long-term goals they set for their team.

+No amount of words will be enough to motivate your team.
+However, money talks.
 You must compensate your salespeople appropriately, with a clear framework and a consistent frequency, because they are motivated by the money.

+That said, there’s a lot more to motivation than just numbers.
 Sales managers need to come up with ways to make their employees want to win, have fun, do better, and be recognized.
 In addition to monetary compensation, salespeople profit substantially from the use of variable or cyclical incentive plans.

 The American Psychological Association discovered that in order to stay motivated, salespeople must have a sense of purpose in their profession and the belief that their effort is appreciated by their supervisors and the firm as a whole.
 Praise is a fantastic place to begin.
 (Trusted source)